asparrowhawk/yo-office-addin/README.md

 Word version: 16.75 (23070901)

-Confirmed that the `.dotx` file contains the `webextensions` folder and appropriate `taskpanes.xml` and `webextensions1.xml1 files.
+Confirmed that the `.dotx` file contains the `webextensions` folder and appropriate `taskpanes.xml` and `webextensions1.xml` files.

 [Source code] (https://github.com/asparrowhawk/yo-office-addin)

+This source code and reproduction steps work as expected with Word for Windows version 2016 MSO (Version 2307 Build 16.0.16626.20110) 32-bit